thruthesky/sonub-old/README.md

 * When you edit `https://root.sonub.com` configuration, it will apply to `root site` and you can test it on local computer. @see see [Root Site Management](https://docs.google.com/document/d/1QEifBIP7PF6KS6miu4tAlVmEB3Xq3m-BTU6JFYtNXDM/edit#heading=h.e9795yxifzr0)

 * It should very smooth working with App shell and SEO.
-  * When you edit index.html, the edit must appear on your web browser in realtime.
+  * When you edit index.html on VSCode,
+    * `ng serve` will update.
+    * `npm run build:seo` will update the code on `~/www/sonub-seo/` folder and you can see the change on web browser.
+    * And then you can edit `~www/sonub-seo/index.php` to see SEO changes.

 #### App Shell Work